bifravst/bifravst/docs/app/Upgrading.rst

+.. _upgrading-installation:

 Upgrading an existing installation
 ##################################

-If you already have an installation and you want to upgrade to the latest release, follow these steps.
+If you already have an installation and you want to upgrade to the latest release, run the following commands:

 .. code-block:: bash